19 oct 2022

 Once your mind’s made up, we recommend going for an app that lets you choose scanning resolutions that better suit your purposes in each particular case (because not all apps do).
 And if the app doesn’t allow you to change the scanning resolution, you might find that the default one is too high or too low for your scans, neither of which is great.
 You might think that there’s no problem with resolution being too high.
 But consider this: it means that a great deal of your scans might take up too much space on your device completely unnecessarily.
 Could be worth it for high-quality pictures, but if you’re scanning a pixelated image in high resolution, it means you’re using your storage space and RAM to preserve the picture’s bad quality with as much detail as possible.

-In iScanner, regardless whether it’s the free or PRO version, you can choose from four scanning resolutions: Low, Medium, High, and HD (300+ dpi).
+In iScanner, a PDF scanner app, regardless whether it’s the free or PRO version, you can choose from four scanning resolutions: Low, Medium, High, and HD (300+ dpi).
 HD (300+ dpi) means that if you choose this scanning resolution, your scans are guaranteed to be 300 dpi or higher, depending on the quality of the source image.
 As we’ve mentioned before, dpi requires the inch component to become an actual parameter.
 Therefore, the app will prompt you to choose one of the available formats: A4, A5, Business Card, Letter, or Legal.

 Being sure that your scans will be 300 dpi or higher at all times can simplify matters a great deal.
 You no longer need to worry that your scans don’t meet corporate quality standards.
 A resolution of 300 dpi also allows accurate text recognition.
 To scan 300 dpi with your mobile phone, simply tap on the switcher right above the shutter button and choose the HD (300+dpi) option from the list.
 The app will use it for all scans going forward until you change it again.